 What ideologies do they share with the two major parties?
 Key People - Nick Clegg, Jo Swinson, Ed Davey Create a timeline for each party showing different leaders attitude towards major policy, such as economy, foreign affairs, welfare, environment, etc. Also include any policy which does not align with traditional party ideologies (e.g. Cameron and same sex marriage goes against traditionalism of Conservatism, Blair didn't work closely with trade unions, despite Labour being founded on working class vote.
 Show trends and shifts between different leaders and contextual reasons for these.
-20 th May 2024 UK Pol: Minor parties and party systems UK Gov: PM and the Executive How important are minor parties within the UK?
+5 th May 2025 UK Pol: Minor parties and party systems UK Gov: PM and the Executive How important are minor parties within the UK?
 Minor Parties Why have minor parties emerged?
 Which are the key minor parties within the UK (UKIP, GREEN, SNP (kind of))?
 How have minor parties influenced the major parties?
 Party Systems Why should FPTP make the UK a two-party system?
 To what extent is the UK a two-party system?
 How has the UK party system changed?
 Create a spider diagram including minor parties and their key policies/ideologies.
 Then annotate around each policies major parties have included to win voters from these.
 Other debates on parties: How should parties be funded?
 PM Case Studies REMEMBER you need at least one PM PRE-1997 and one PM POST-1997.
-However, questions will indicate they want at least 3 PMS in each Q. Create Case Studies of PMs who do well and not so well against each of the below factors: • PM style and personality • The Cabinet • The Party • Size of Majority • Popularity of PM • Media Pressure of events 27 th May 2024 2024 20UBLE due o Half TERm see next box also UK Pol: Voting systems pros and cons UK Gov: Supreme Court 1.
+However, questions will indicate they want at least 3 PMS in each Q. Create Case Studies of PMs who do well and not so well against each of the below factors: PM style and personality The Cabinet The Party Size of Majority Popularity of PM Media Pressure of events 12 th May 2025 DOUBLE due to Half TERm see next box also UK Pol: Voting systems pros and cons UK Gov: Supreme Court 1.
 How fit for purpose is FPTP?
 Create a table of advantages and disadvantages of FPTP.
 Ensure these are evidenced with REAL stats from recent elections.
 Remember wider issues like safe seats and tactical voting.
 How good is it representation wise?
-Does it create legitimate governments?
-Voting systems around the UK What other voting systems are used in the UK?
-Plurality Voting Systems: Which elections use plurality voting systems?
-Which elections in the UK use Plurality voting systems?
-Case studies of key election results to justify pros and cons.
-Proportional Voting Systems: Which elections use plurality voting systems?
-Which elections use plurality voting systems?
-Which elections use plurality voting systems?
-Which elections in the UK use Proportional voting systems?
-What are the pros and cons of Proportional voting systems?
-Case studies of key election results to justify pros and cons.
-Annotate a map of the UK showing different elected bodies and the voting system each uses.
-Annotate how fair the results each system produces are, with examples.
 Why was the supreme court introduced?
 What was the intention with the 2005 constitutional reform act?
 Create a spider diagram on the role and powers of the Supreme Court.
 How does the judiciary hold the government to account? (judicial review, ultra vires - how well do these work?)
 What can the judiciary use to hold the government to account?
 How does the judiciary ensure neutrality and independence?
 Are there any ways the judiciary is NOT neutral and independent?